 Late in September, while spending several days in Telluride, I traveled west on CO Highway 145 to Forest Service road 57P, which is signed “Fall Creek Road”, and turned south towards Woods Lake.
 Getting there was not a problem.
 The Forest Service roads on Wilson Mesa are maintained relatively well.
 The last mile of access road is steeper, with larger rocks, but it’s not too rough for most pickups and SUVs if one uses a lower gear and a little patience.

-Upon arriving at the lake, I was pleased to find it was everything Google Earth promised.
+Upon arriving at the lake, I was pleased to find it was everything Google Maps had promised.
 There is space for small boat trailers to approach the edge of the lake, as well as several campsites.
-A network of trails surrounds the lake, so although one does not have to hike to it from the highway, those who enjoy hiking can take their pick of trails around the lake, some of which allow access to the Lizard Head Wilderness and the San Miguel Range.
+A network of trails surrounds the lake—so although one does not have to hike to it from the highway, those who enjoy hiking can take their pick of trails around the lake, some of which allow access to the Lizard Head Wilderness and the San Miguel Range.

 There are a couple of peaks visible in the photo above.
 The prominent triangular-shaped peak is a ”no-name” peak.
 East of that peak, a bit of Wilson Peak can be seen peeking above the ridge on the left side of the photo.
-With such great Colorado landscape surrounding me, I was surprised the place was not crowded with fellow explorers and campers.
+The scenery at Woods Lake is so good that I was surprised the place was not crowded with other explorers and campers.
 It seemed to me the perfect place to spend a night under a clear, star-filled Rocky Mountain sky.

 I had a second camera in the back of my SUV, which I set up at the edge of the shoreline with a wide-angle lens, set to take time lapse photos at 30-second intervals.
 Later in 2015, I converted those images into a video clip, which made a great ending for the “Colors of Colorado” clip on my “Video” page.
 Check it out!